 - Wimbledon (1992-2000) note

 South London club who were nicknamed "the Crazy Gang," and the only former Premier League club which is no longer in existence.
 The club itself became Milton Keynes Dons in 2004 (an occasion that is still very controversial to this day among football supporters), while a Spiritual Successor club, AFC Wimbledon, was formed in 2002.
 Supporters of both clubs insist there is no rivalry between them despite their history, despite matches still being treated as a big deal.
 Both clubs met in the same league for the first time in the 2016/17 League One season, splitting the fixtures and with MK Dons finishing ahead by four points.
 The next season, however, MK Dons went down after a horrendous season, with AFC Wimbledon surviving to the joy of football fans around the world because for the first time ever AFC Wimbledon was in a league above MK.
 This status only lasted one season, as AFCW survived the drop from League One only on goal difference whilst MK Dons finished third in League Two, thereby reuniting the teams in the 2019/20 League One.
-The team is also currently building a new ground intended as the successor of their old ground Plough Lane, with the new stadium projected to be opened in the 2019/20 season.
-Their new ground will be located in the site of the former Wimbledon Greyhound Track.
-Chelsea Ladies F.C. (who currently shared ground with them) will take over Kingsmeadow as the sole tenant of the stadium once Wimbledon leave for their new stadium.
+The team moved into a new ground, a successor of their old ground Plough Lane, located on the site of the former Wimbledon Greyhound Track, shortly into the 2020/21 season.
+Chelsea Ladies F.C. (who formerly groundshared with them) will take over Kingsmeadow as the sole tenant of the stadium.